robustrobotics/object_estimator/README.md

 self.cov          = 1.0       #diagonal covariance matrix's covariance value
 self.scale        = [1.,1.]   #data scale multiplier
 ~~~~
 self.cov (diagonal element value in covariance matrix for observed data) is the parameter you can modify first.
-This author recommends to adjust until the Baum Welch training process returns 0~400.
+This author recommends to adjust it until the Baum Welch training process returns 0~400.

 ## Creating a new estimator
 ### Data collection